ISAITB/docs-itb-ta/source/exportimport/index.rst

   that runs `Docker`_ natively, allowing it to directly read files from its filesystem.
 If this is a problem, or if you want to avoid including the data archive's password in the configuration file, choosing the manual approach is the best option.
 As a rule of thumb the approach that is guaranteed to work in all cases is the manual setup.

-.. _installing an empty test bed: https://www.itb.ec.europa.eu/docs/guides/latest/installingTheTestBed
+.. _installing an empty Test Bed: https://www.itb.ec.europa.eu/docs/guides/latest/installingTheTestBed
 .. _installation guide: https://www.itb.ec.europa.eu/docs/guides/latest/installingTheTestBed
 .. _Docker Compose: https://docs.docker.com/compose/
 .. _Docker containers: https://www.docker.com/